tanjil072/MedicineSheba/README.md

 </p>

 # How to run:
-To run this application on VSCode follow the instruction below:
+To run this application on VSCode follow the instructions below:

-### Run "npm install" in cmd/powershell(Admin) in  project folder
+### Run "npm install" in  project folder with cmd/powershell/vs code terminal.

 it will istall all the dependencies in the node_module folder.